poostwoud/discovery/src/UberBuilder/readme.md

 UberBuilder.cs
 --------------
 A simple builder class to help constructing UBER messages and output them as XML or JSON strings for testing.
+Constructing the XML and JSON representations is not really high tech and could probably be done in a much smarter way.
+The goal was to prevent the use of "non-default" references like JSON.NET or specific System libraries.

 Nothing fancy, just type something like (based on the examples on the UBER format documentation https://rawgit.com/mamund/media-types/master/uber-hypermedia.html):